samSecurity04/Wazuh-soc-lab/README.md

 <br/>

-> Built, broken, recovered, and validated a complete Wazuh SOC environment on Apple Silicon; documenting every failure along the way.
+> Built, broken, recovered, and validated a complete Wazuh SOC environment on Apple Silicon, documenting every failure along the way.
 >
 > **Most home labs stop when the dashboard loads.
 This one starts there.**